datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 | _bhabbarūpatāya_ | appearance/semblance of competence of a teacher, competence of a speaker | &nbsp; |
 | _samaṇo no garūti_ | thinking 'this ascetic is our respected teacher/guru' | &nbsp; |

-It has been refered to by some authors as the _ten grounds for the acceptance of a thesis_ (or view, or doctrine), and it is a list one should _not_ use as ground for this acceptance.
+It has been refered to by some authors as the _ten grounds for the acceptance of a thesis_ (or view, or doctrine).
+It lists the grounds that cannot be used as foundations for accepting a view or doctrine, because a view founded on those grounds could be eventually be either true or false.

 Note: in CND/MND, another element is added: _itihītihaṃ_, for rumor, hearsay.

-This list has overlap with another list refered by Bhikkhu Bodhi as the five grounds of conviction or five grounds for the acceptance of a doctrine: _saddhā_ (faith), _ruci_ (preference), _anussava_ (oral tradition), _ākāraparivitakkā_ (reasoned contemplation), _diṭṭhinijjhānakkhantiyā_ (acceptance after consideration).
+This list overlaps with another list refered by Bhikkhu Bodhi as the _five grounds of conviction_ or _five grounds for the acceptance of a doctrine_: namely _saddhā_ (faith), _ruci_ (preference), _anussava_ (oral tradition), _ākāraparivitakkā_ (reasoned contemplation), _diṭṭhinijjhānakkhantiyā_ (acceptance after consideration).
 This list occurs fully in SN12.68, SN35.153, MN95 and MN102, and are counted in this document as partial occurences of the list of ten grounds above.

+We list the occurences of those terms in Section B.

-When used in a sutta, the list of ten grounds comes with an advice on which ground _should_ be used for accepting a doctrine.
+When used in a sutta, the list of ten grounds comes with an advice on what _should_ be used for accepting a doctrine.
 This advice remains open to interpretation:

 > But when you **know for yourselves**: ‘These things are unskillful, blameworthy, criticized by sensible people, and when you undertake them, they lead to harm and suffering’, then you should give them up.